Rob65/TeensyScope/README.md

 ![XY Scope](overview.jpg)

 ## Current functionality
-This is a very simple first try-out of an XY oscilloscope.
-It mimics an analog CRT phosphor style display by increasing the intensity depending on the speed of the 'beam' and it also fades out the tail of the signal in a similar way as an analog scope does.
+This is the basic TeensyScope for use with The Analog Thing (https://the-analog-thing.org/) It contains an XY display function that mimics an analog CRT phosphor style display by increasing the intensity depending on the speed of the 'beam' and it also fades out the tail of the signal in a similar way as an analog scope does.
+There is also a simple time based display but still with limited functionality:
+- Triggering is fixed on the (digital) ModeOP signal from THAT
+- Only 2 channels (X and Y) are supported
+- The sample rate is fixed at 25 µs
+- The time base can be set at full ms/div values only with 1 ms/s as fastest rate
+- The display only updates when a full screen is collected so at slow OP-TIME settings it can take a long time before the display shows the result of the operation.

 A very simple command line interface using the USB-Serial is implemented in order to play with the parameters for the CRT simulation.